Mauritius – General Information

 Phone:

-Area code to Germany: 0049 / local area network without 0 / phone number
+Area code to Germany: 0049/local network without 0/phone number

 Language: The national language in Mauritius is English and French